 Q: Why is CDPR conducting air monitoring for pesticides?

-A: In 2011, CDPR launched an air monitoring network in three agricultural communities across the state to expand its knowledge of the potential health risks of long-term exposure to pesticides.
+A: In 2011, CDPR launched an air monitoring network to expand its knowledge of the potential health risks of long-term exposure to pesticides.
 The intent of the network is to more accurately estimate health risks based on long-term exposure rather than extrapolate from short-term monitoring data to determine if additional protective measures are needed.
 California is the only state that monitors air as part of its continuous reevaluation of pesticides to ensure the protection of workers, public health and the environment.
 CDPR also conducts field studies to monitor exposure to workers and to measure how pesticides move and break down in air, soil and water.

 Q: How are air monitoring sites selected?